Administrative divisions of the Tang dynasty: Military Regionalism

-In the post-Ān Lùshān period, approximately 75% of all provincial governors were military men regardless of their titles and designations.
+In the post-An Lushan period, approximately 75% of all circuit governors were military men regardless of their titles and designations.
 Out of these, four of the most powerful military governors rebelled in Hebei.
 In return for their surrender, they were allowed to remain in command of their armies and to govern large tracts of land as they saw fit.
 In the year 775, Tian Chengsi of Weibo Jiedushi attacked and absorbed a large portion of Xiangzhou from Zhaoyi Jiedushi, resulting in the "three garrisons of Hebei": Youzhou (Yuzhou (modern Beijing)/Fanyang), Chengde (Rehe) ruled by Li Baochen, and Weibo.
 Although nominally subordinate to the Tang by accepting imperial titles, the garrisons governed their territories as independent fiefdoms with all the trappings of feudal society, establishing their own family dynasties through systematic intermarriage, collecting taxes, raising armies, and appointing their own officials.
 What's more, several of the leading military governors in Hebei were non-Chinese.

 The Tang court sometimes tried to intervene when a governor died or was driven out by one of the frequent mutinies, however the most it achieved was in securing promises of larger shares in tax revenue in exchange for affirming the successor's position.
 In reality, not even these promises amounted to much, and the court was never able to extract a significant sum from the northeast.
 Between the period of time from 806 to 820 Emperor Xianzong defeated the independent military governors of Henan and for a short while extended imperial control into the north.
 Afterwards the Hebei armies acquiesced to court appointees, but these were soon driven out by mutinies.

-The semi-autonomous nature of Hebei was not just a matter of elite politics at play, or else it would not have lasted so long, but was rather based on a fundamental and widely held separatist sentiment in the Hebei armies that had existed since the province's occupation by the Khitans dating back to the 690s.
+The semi-autonomous nature of Hebei was not just a matter of elite politics at play, or else it would not have lasted so long, but was rather based on a fundamental and widely held separatist sentiment in the Hebei armies that had existed since the area's occupation by the Khitans dating back to the 690s.
 While the Tang court officials argued that the Khitans' success was partially due to local collaboration, accounts imply that bitter feelings of perceived betrayal by the Chang'an administration lingered for decades.